 The OUAC, external link, opens in new window has a Base Application Fee which covers the initial three university/program choices.
 There are added charges for additional choices.
 Application fee information for 2023 will be available in early October.

 Note: You must create an OUAC Account if you don’t already have one.
 You can only have one OUAC Account, so if you created one previously, be sure to use it.
 You can direct any questions about this part of the process to the OUAC.

 - You are not currently attending an Ontario secondary school day program (in Ontario or abroad).

-- You are not a current or previous Toronto Metropolitan University (TMU) student (since fall 1984) — see TMU Application below
+- You are not a current or previous Toronto Metropolitan University (TMU) student (since fall 1984) — refer to the TMU Application tab below

-- You are not applying to be a Special Student — see TMU Application below
+- You are not applying to be a Special Student — refer to the TMU Application tab below

 - OUAC (Ontario Universities' Applications Centre) 105 Application Form, external link, opens in new window